Updated July 29, 2023

 - Real Estate

-The finance sector can fetch you any kind of job one desires to get into – from being an accountant in a small firm to be an investment banker in a giant MNC.
+The finance sector can fetch you any job you desire–from an accountant in a small firm to an investment banker in a giant MNC.

 It’s up to the person what kind of city, salary, post, etc., he wants.